Reconstructing Historical Climate Fields With Deep Learning: Results

 \section{Results}

 To inpaint the temperature records, we train our model on the historical surface temperatures from the Coupled Model Intercomparison Project 5 (CMIP5) ensemble (1850–2012~AD); see Methods.
-We follow a previously introduced mask generation approach \cite{kadow_artificial_2020} and mask the training data with the missing masks derived from the observational gaps in the temperature data set HadCRUT4 \citep{morice_quantifying_2012} during training.
+We follow a previously introduced mask generation approach \cite{kadow_artificial_2020} and mask the training data with the missing masks derived from the observational gaps in the temperature data set HadCRUT4 \cite{morice_quantifying_2012} during training.

-First, we evaluate the model on the same held-out CMIP5 member as in \cite{kadow_artificial_2020} to directly compare with their inpainting approach, which is based on partial convolutions (PConv).
+First, we evaluate the model on the same held-out CMIP5 member as in \cite{kadow_artificial_2020} to directly compare with their inpainting approach, which is based on partial convolutions (PConv) and trained on the same CMIP5 training set.
 In a second step, we evaluate the trained model on each HadCRUT4 mask for 2251 randomly held-out months of the CMIP5 ensemble.
 This gives a total of 4,641,750 combinations of images and masks.
 As a baseline comparison, we compare our results with statistical kriging.
 Subsequently, we reconstruct the HadCRUT4 data and show examples of other applications.